EvangeliaIlia/Biomedical-Projects/README.md

 **Description:** This project involves the analysis of a synthetic clinical trial dataset generated using Python's Faker library.
 The dataset includes information about patients participating in clinical trials, such as trial phase, outcomes, side effects, participant age, and gender.

-**Dataset Source:** The dataset was generated using Python and subsequently analyzed in Microsoft Excel.
+**Dataset Source:** The dataset was generated using Python.
+Both the script and the generated CSV are available for download in the Excel repository.

 **Notes:**